kosamad/the-meadow-project/README.md

 ![Footer](documentation/final/footer.PNG)

-The footer gives easy access to contact information to a user and links to social media sites.
+The footer gives easy access to contact information (email address, address and phone number) to a user and links to social media sites.
 These change colour when they are hovered over.

 It also promts then to 'sign up to the site' and gives a redirect link to the sign up page.
 If already logged in, this content changes to positively remind a user that they will be the first to receive the site's news.